simplay/master_thesis/Source/segmentation/kernighan_lin/README.md

 This program is a standalone executable application that performs a trajectory partitioning.
 For further information, please have a look at [here](https://en.wikipedia.org/wiki/Kernighan%E2%80%93Lin_algorithm).

+## Usage

+The following runtime arguments are currently supported:
++ `-d`: target dataset
++ `-cc`: Number of cluster the graph should be partitioned into
++ `-dc`: Number of dummy vertices put into a cluster set.
+The more we have, the smaller a segment can get.
++ `-mic`: The maximal number of iterations per optimization step.
++ `-rc`: The number of repetitions of the same optimization approach using the previous computed date.
++ `-prefix`: Output data prefix

+### Example:

+`-d c14 -cc 2 -dc 0 -mic 4 -rc 1 -prefix foobar`
+Will run the dataset c14 and partition it into two sets.
+The output file will be prefixed by _foobar_.

 ## Download a dataset

 Download the following files and store them in the location as described in the section **Expected structure**: